Potts model with invisible states on a scale-free network: Conclusions

 \section{Conclusions}

-In this paper, we sum up an analysis of the critical behaviour of the Potts model with invisible states on an annealed scale-free network.
-Using the inhomogeneous mean-field approximation we confirmed our previously obtained results and conclusions \cite{Sarkanych18,Sarkanych19,Krasnytska13}, namely that the number of invisible states can change the universality class of the standard models on a complete graph or even on a scale-free network \cite{Sarkanych19} when the degree distribution decay exponent plays a similar role.
+In this paper, we sum up the analysis of the critical behaviour of the Potts model with invisible states on an annealed scale-free network.
+Using the inhomogeneous mean-field approximation, we confirmed our previously obtained results and conclusions \cite{Sarkanych18,Sarkanych19,Krasnytska13}, namely that the number of invisible states can change the universality class of the standard models on a complete graph or even on a scale-free network \cite{Sarkanych19} when the degree distribution decay exponent plays a similar role.
 After numerical analysis of the free energy of the Potts model with invisible states on a scale-free network, we can conclude that $q$, $r$ and $\lambda$ play a role of global parameters that influence the critical behaviour of the system.
 We investigated the interplay of the parameters in different regions of $q$, $r$, $\lambda$ and sum it up on the phase diagrams.
-Depending on $q$ and $\lambda$ the critical behaviour changes.
-Unlike in Ref. \cite{Sarkanych17} we can not analyze the behaviour of the system for negative number of invisible states.
+Depending on $q$ and $\lambda$, the critical behaviour changes.
+Unlike in reference~\cite{Sarkanych17} we cannot analyze the behaviour of the system for a negative number of invisible states.
 This is due to the method we applied.
-Negative $r$ could lead to the complex values of the free energy (\ref{ff0}) that can not be minimized.
+Negative $r$ could lead to complex values of the free energy (\ref{ff0}) that cannot be minimized.